Sabres change course, fire Botterill as GM

 Kevyn Adams, the team's senior VP of business administration, was named general manager.

 Botterill had been on the job for three seasons and had two years remaining on his deal.
-Assistant GMs Randy Sexton and Steve Greely were also fired.
+Assistant GMs Randy Sexton and Steve Greeley were also fired.

 The Sabres were one of seven teams not to qualify for the NHL's pandemic-altered postseason plan, extending their postseason drought to a league-high nine seasons.